robpetreski/thilanga.github.io/_posts/2018-08-02-dependency-injection-with-php.md

     - Inject AppleMusic as an argument
     - Initiate AppleMusic object within the constructor

-2. Another issue is having to having to edit two files minimum (MusicPlayer class and AppleMusic class)
+2. Another issue is having to edit two files minimum (MusicPlayer class and AppleMusic class)

 #### Ok.
 Enough of bad approaches.
 What's a correct approach?
 `Dependency Injection is the correct approach here.`